Ajith-data-analyst/crypto_view/README.md

 ### 3️⃣ AI Summary Flow

 * User clicks **Generate AI Summary**.
-* UI sends a market snapshot to the Backend.
+* UI sends a market snapshot to the Cloudflare.
-* Backend securely calls the AI model service.
+* Cloudflare securely calls the AI model service.
 * AI-generated summary is returned to the UI.
 * User can view or export the summary.